fponticelli/edge/README.md

 If the System exposes any of these members, they will be automatically populated at the right time.
 So no initialization is required or desired.
 Also they will be automatically changed to `public` if they are not already.

-Some times you want to be able to iterate over collections of entities that satisfy certain requirements.
+Sometimes you want to be able to iterate over collections of entities that satisfy certain requirements.
 For example, it can be extremely useful for collisions.
 In that case you can define one (or more) fields of type `edge.View(T)`.
-Where `T` is the type of an anonymous object where every field must be the type of a component.
+Where `T` is the type of an anonymous object where each field must be have the type of a component.

 ```haxe
 var targets : View<{ position : Position, life : Life }>;